wp-plugins/auto-hide-admin-bar/readme.txt

 == Changelog ==

+= 0.6.2 =
+* Added style adjustmenst for body background.

 = 0.6.1 =
-* Switched wp_enqueue sequence for jquery and jquery.hoverintent.
+* Switched wp_enqueue_script sequence for jquery and jquery.hoverintent due to problems.

 = 0.6 =
 * By request, added delay for showing/hiding the Admin Bar.
 A settings page will be included in the future.